-Is maintaining the economy into the long-term, it consists of economic growth, decreasing unemployment and addressing the inequalities in the distribution of income or wealth.
+Economic sustainability is maintaining the economy into the long-term.
+It consists of economic growth, decreasing unemployment and addressing the inequalities in the distribution of income or wealth.

-An example of economic sustainability for the islands is producing goods and services on the island, including tourism services, and maintaining employment opportunities.
+An example of economic sustainability for the islands is the production of goods and services on the island, including tourism services, and the maintenance of employment opportunities.